 In 2008 the Humanoid League has undertaken a first large step towards more human like vision by restricting the field of view to 180 degrees.
-For 2010 the TC would like to improve the rules further towards human like vision with one or two eyes in a way that takes into account the number of cameras, their individual lines of sight and fields of view.
-(This has already been included in the rule changes decided for 2010 by majority of team leader vote.) • The minimum height of TeenSize robots may be increased year after year.
+For 2010 the TC would like to improve the rules further towards human like visionwith one or two eyes in a way that takes into account the number of cameras, their individual lines of sight and fields of view.
+(This has already been included in the rule changes decided for 2010 by majority of team leader vote.)

+• The minimum height of TeenSize robots may be increased year after year.

 This is to foster the teams to develop taller robots and to apply more advanced technologies with respect to KidSize robots that are intrinsically more stable.
-The minimium size of 100cm will be kept also for 2009 but may thereafter be increased, e.g., to 120cm.
-(In 2010 this has been taken care for by the introduction of the new TeenSize and the new AdultSize, the latter with robots of minimum size of 130cm.)
+The minimum size of 100 cm will be kept also for 2009 but may thereafter be increased, e.g., to 120 cm.
+In 2010 this has been taken care for by the introduction of the new AdultSize with robots of minimum size of 130 cm.

-• Robot colors:
+Robot colors: